pokepark/PokemonRaidBot/README.md

 Set `RAID_PICTURE_TEXT_COLOR` to an RGB value to specify the text color of the raid picture.

+Set `RAID_PICTURE_STORE_GYM_IMAGES_LOCALLY` to `true` if you want to download and store gym images locally instead of fetching them from the url every time an image is created.

 Set `RAID_PICTURE_ICONS_WHITE` to true to use white weather icons for the raid picture.
 Especially useful when you defined a dark background color.

 Set `RAID_PICTURE_FILE_FORMAT` to either `gif`, `jpeg`, `jpg` or `png` to specify the output format of the raid picture.